Eleuthera

-Eleuthera (/ɪ'ljuːθərə/) refers both to a single island in the archipelagic state of The Commonwealth of the Bahamas and to its associated group of smaller islands.
+Eleuthera (/ɪ'ljuːθərə/) refers both to a single island in the archipelagic state of the Commonwealth of the Bahamas and to its associated group of smaller islands.
 Eleuthera forms a part of the Great Bahama Bank.
 The island of Eleuthera incorporates the smaller Harbour Island.
 "Eleuthera" derives from the feminine form of the Greek adjective ἐλεύθερος (eleútheros), meaning "free".
 Known in the 17th century as Cigateo, it lies 80 km (50 miles) east of Nassau.
 It is long and thin—180 km (110 miles) long and in places little more than 1.6 km (1.0 mile) wide.
-Its eastern side faces the Atlantic Ocean, and its western side faces the Great Bahama Bank.
-The topography of the island varies from wide rolling pink sand beaches to large outcrops of ancient coral reefs, and its population is approximately 11,000.
-The principal economy of the island is tourism.
+At its narrowest point, the Glass Window Bridge, which has been called the narrowest place on earth, Eleuthera stands 30 feet wide.
+Its eastern side faces the Atlantic Ocean and its western side faces the Great Bahama Bank.
+The topography of the island varies from wide rolling pink sand beaches to large outcrops of ancient coral reefs and the highest elevation point is 200 feet (61 m).
+The population is approximately 11,000 and the principal economy of the island is tourism.

 Geography and wildlife

-The name Eleuthera refers both to the single Bahamian island and is also used to refer to its associated chain of small islands, which include Harbour Island, Windermere Island, Man Island and Current Island.
+The name Eleuthera refers both to the single Bahamian island and its associated chain of small islands, which include Harbour Island, Windermere Island, Man Island, and Current Island.
 Eleuthera forms part of the Great Bahama Bank on its western edge and its eastern coastline faces the Atlantic Ocean.
 The main island lies 80 km (50 miles) east of Nassau.
 It is a long and thin island; 180 km (110 miles) long and little more than 1.6 km (1.0 mile) wide at its narrowest.
 The island has an estimated area of 457.4 square-kilometers, and presents 336 km (210 miles) of coastline.

 The topography of the island varies, including wide rolling pink sand beaches, large outcrops of ancient coral reefs, caves, and other geological features.
 The island features, among other flora and fauna, 13 catalogued species of native amphibian and reptile species, three of which were listed as endangered in 2000.
 The main island is home to a 25-acre nature preserve; the Leon Levy Native Plant Reserve, which includes an environmental education centre.
 The waters around Eleuthera contain an abundance of sharks and rays, which is attributed by the local Cape Eleuthera Institute to the banning of long-line fishing in local waters.